 A personal auto policy is not enough to cover vehicles used for business.
-Commercial auto insurance:
+Commercial auto insurance can:

-- Covers business uses that personal auto policies don't include
+- Cover business uses that personal auto policies don't include

-- Can offer more liability coverage to protect you
+- Offer more liability coverage to protect you

-- Can include cars, pickup trucks, box trucks, and more
+- Include cars, pickup trucks, box trucks, and more

 Example: On a job site, a carpenter accidentally backs into the homeowner's car.
 Commercial auto insurance could cover the damage.

-Protects businesses from computer-related attacks, such as malware, phishing, ransomware, or if laptop with confidential information on it is stolen.
+Protects businesses from losses from computer-related attacks, such as malware, phishing, ransomware, or if a laptop with confidential information on it is stolen.

 Need to speak with us about professional liability insurance?